 Infants are collected at 1:30pm and are released into the care of parents / guardians or adults identified to the school (by parents / guardians) at the beginning of the school year e.g. child minder etc. If a person outside of these named adults is to collect an infant pupil on a given day, the school must be informed of the identity of this other adult either verbally in person, or by phone, or in writing.
 Equally if a child is to be collected by a classmate’s parent etc., the school should be informed in advance, again either verbally, or by phone, or in writing.
 If the school has not been informed of a change as above, the school will not release the pupil into the care of another adult.
 The school will attempt to contact the parents / guardians to confirm the collection details.

 Children from 1st to 6th Class are walked by their class teacher to the school gates, where depending on arrangements made by their family, they either are met by an adult etc. or commence their walk home.
 The school provides supervision at the school gate until 2:40pm (usually the Principal, but in his/her absence another member of staff).
 Any child remaining at this point / unsure of who is collecting them etc. is brought to the office, where a call is made to their parent / guardian.
 If there is a change to the collection plans made with the child, parents / guardians should contact the school so that they can update the child.

 Changes in Family Circumstances

-Children are to be encouraged at all times to play co-operatively and inappropriate behaviour will be addressed under our Code of Behaviour and Anti-Bullying Policy, if an incident occurs which is considered to be of a sexualised nature the DLP will be notified, who will record it and address it appropriately.
+Children are to be encouraged at all times to play co-operatively and inappropriate behaviour will be addressed under our Code of Behaviour and Anti-Bullying Policy.

 Visitors/ Guest Speakers